As a best practice, each deployment environment (development, staging, production, etc.) should map to a Control Plane Org.

 Notes

-• The above example demonstrates promoting code between four environments (review and development in one Org, and staging and production in a separate Org).
-Of course, you can arrange each environment in its own Org, or you can mix multiple environments within an Org as is done in the example.
+• The example above demonstrates promoting code across four environments (review and development in one Org, and staging and production in a separate Org).
+Of course, you can arrange each environment within its own Org, or mix multiple environments within an Org as shown in the example.
 There is no limit to the number of Orgs / environments that can be created.
-The example can be extended to your own unique deployment requirements.
+This example can be adapted to suit your unique deployment requirements.

-• For more complex applications, each environment's GVC / Workload needs to be configured with its own:
+• For more complex applications, each environment’s GVC / workload should be configured with its own: